wei/pull/README.md

 ### Trigger manually

 Go to `https://pull.git.ci/process/${owner}/${repo}` to manually trigger pull.
-**Note:** Nothing will happen if your branch is already even with the upstream.
+**Note:** Nothing will happen if your branch is already even with upstream.

 ## For Repository Owners